Meawnaam/DS512-Data-analytics/README.md

 * **The Glucose-BP Connection:** Elevated blood glucose is strongly associated with higher systolic blood pressure (approx. 141 mmHg vs. 131 mmHg), confirming a link to increased cardiovascular stress.
 * **BMI Trends:** There is a clear upward trend in risk associated with BMI.
 The 10-year CHD risk peaks at nearly **20% for the Obese group**, compared to approximately **12% for those with normal weight**.

-### 3. Combined Risk Effect
-* **The Multiplier Effect:** Having multiple risk factors simultaneously results in the highest probability of CHD, significantly exceeding the risk associated with any single factor alone.